 - 4 large eggs

-- 1 tablespoon extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-Using your palm, pull off small balls of dough and roll into cigarette-shaped pieces.
+- Using your palm, pull off small balls of dough and roll into cigarette-shaped pieces.

-To cook pasta, bring a large (8-quart) pot of salted water to a boil and add the pasta.
+- Bring a large (8-quart) pot of salted water to a boil and add the pasta.

-Once pasta has been cooked, prepare with tomato sauce or with a meat ragù.
+- Serve with tomato sauce or with a meat ragù.